CN22 and CN23 Customs Forms: The Complete UK Seller Guide (2026)

 How to fill in a CN22, field by field

 Worked example throughout: you’ve sold a used 50mm camera lens for £45 to a buyer in Germany, posting with Royal Mail International Tracked.
-Contents are under £270, so it’s a CN22.
+Under the standard retail £270 rule it uses CN22; a Click & Drop OBA account may instead generate CN23 under the June 2026 workflow.

-5. HS tariff number.
+- HS tariff number.
 The 6-digit commodity code for the item, here 900211 (camera lenses).
 More on finding these in the HS codes section below.
-On a CN22 the HS code is technically requested rather than always enforced, but filling it in is strongly recommended and speeds up clearance.
+Use the same accurate code in the physical declaration and electronic data; Click & Drop lists the customs code among its required electronic customs fields.

-8. Date and signature.
+- Date and signature.
 Sign and date it.
 You’re certifying the declaration is correct and the parcel contains no dangerous or prohibited items.
-If you print labels through Click & Drop, this certification is handled as part of generating the label.
+Click & Drop can add a stored signature and the date to generated customs documents when that setting is configured; check the generated form rather than assuming it has been signed.

 How to fill in a CN23

 Everything on the CN22 appears on the CN23 too; the difference is depth.
-Worked example: a £320 acoustic guitar sold to a buyer in the US, over the £270 line, so CN23 plus CP71.
+Worked example: a £320 acoustic guitar sold to a buyer in the US.
+It is over the standard retail £270 line, so the postage flow generates a CN23.
+Click & Drop OBA can also generate CN23 for lower-value international orders.

-5. Commercial references.
+- Commercial references.
 The CN23 has space for an invoice number (business sellers should attach a commercial invoice for sold goods), plus importer/exporter references.
-This is where a business seller’s GB EORI number goes, and where tax references such as an IOSS or VAT number can be recorded when relevant.
+A business seller’s GB EORI number and VAT details can appear where appropriate.
+Do not write or print an IOSS number on the CN23: Royal Mail transmits it only in electronic pre-advice.
+In a shipping solution, it belongs in the electronic IOSS, pre-registration-tax-scheme or Importer tax code field, depending on the system.
 You can get an EORI number free on gov.uk; any business exporting goods from Great Britain needs one.

 Don't guess with restricted items